 What Vegan Foods can a Dog Eat?

+The term Vegan Dog may sound off but there are certain owners who fede their dog an all plant based diet.
 The vegan diet is becoming increasingly popular in humans as people strongly believe it’s ethical to avoid animal products.
 At the same time, veganism is believed to be a healthier alternative and significantly better for the environment.

 Many pet owners are also incorporating a vegan diet for their dogs or increasing the number of vegetables a dog eats.
 Like the panda, who naturally is on a vegan diet eating only bamboo, a dog can be vegan or an omnivore.
 In fact, many dogs are allergic to various proteins which can cause them to have loose stools or digestive issues.